TimFinke/Internship1/README.md

 # Internship1
 ## Scripts used for internship I

 Unix shell scripts were used on the Lisa Compute Cluster of SURFsara using modules "2019" and "Anaconda3".
-In most cases Python3 was used with dependencies bitarray (0.8.3), nose (1.3.7), pybedtools (0.8.0), scipy (1.2.1), pandas (0.24.2), and numpy (1.18.1).
-However, the LDSC software had some compatibility issues for Python3, hence incidental switches were made to Python2 with diﬀerent version for pandas (0.18.1) and numpy (1.15.4).
+In most cases Python3 was used with dependencies bitarray (0.8.3), nose (1.3.7), numpy (1.18.1), pandas (0.24.2), pybedtools (0.8.0), and scipy (1.2.1).
+However, the LDSC software had some compatibility issues for Python3, hence incidental switches were made to Python2 with diﬀerent version for numpy (1.15.4) and pandas (0.18.1).

 LDSC software was orignally written in Python2 by Bulik-Sulivan et al. (2015) and can be found here: https://github.com/bulik/ldsc.
 A Python3-compatible version can be found here: https://github.com/shz9/ldsc.
 The original shell script for the rg-matrix can be found here: https://github.com/hillfung/rg-matrix.